tanmay-1211/S_85_Ecommerce/README.md

-### Milestone 31: JWT Auth & Member CRUD 🔐
+### Milestone 33: JWT Authentication Setup 🔑
+✅ Install jsonwebtoken Package
+- Installed jsonwebtoken package via NPM: npm install jsonwebtoken.
+- Added it to the project to handle JWT generation.

-✅ JWT Authentication
+✅ Generate and Set Expiry for JWT
-- Implemented secure login and signup using JWT tokens.
-- Stored token in localStorage and protected member routes with auth middleware.

-✅ Member CRUD + UI Enhancements
-- Added full Create, Read, Update, Delete features for gym members.
-- Enhanced UI with field icons, top banner, and improved layout for better experience.
+- Used sign() method from jsonwebtoken to create a token with email and ID.
+- Set maxAge to define the token's expiration time.

+✅ Store Token in Response Cookie
+- Added the generated JWT to the response cookie.
+- Configured the cookie to be stored in the browser for subsequent requests.